 Want to know what’s happening this weekend in Chicago?
 Look no further.
 There’s a whole calendar of exciting events, exhibits, and activities taking place all over the city this month in Chicago.

-Check out just a few of the top things to do this weekend in Chicago, Jan.
-30 – Feb.
-1, 2026.
+Check out just a few of the events and happening in Chicago this weekend, April 3 – 5, 2026.

 American Prophets: Writers, Religion, and Culture